Taritsyn/LibSassHost/README.md

-# LibSassHost
+# LibSass Host for .NET

-.NET wrapper around the libsass library with the ability to support a virtual file system.
+.NET wrapper around the [libsass library](http://sass-lang.com/libsass) with the ability to support a virtual file system.